 My Background and Interests

 Everything I learned about my academic field of expertise (classical mechanics and multibody dynamics) and its effective written communication was from the late Prof. Fidels O. EkeHis UC Davis obituary , a truly extraordinary scholar and gentleman.
 Towards the completion of my PhD, I was fortunate to be accepted by Dr. Abhi Jain to spend a year at the NASA Jet Propulsion Laboratory’s DARTSLab, where his group works on fundamental aspects of computational/algorithmic multibody robot dynamics while applying them in the context of various NASA missions.
 This was followed by a postdocotoral appointment at the Surrey Space Centre- here, I drove research for SSTL and Airbus into developing missions, architectures, and technology development/demonstration plans for robotic in-space assembly while also driving development of lab-based technology demonstration testbeds.
-Here, again, my worldview was expanded by Prof. Craig Underwood, who possesses an encyclopaedic knowledge of space missions while also being a proper space engineer with a deep understanding of technologies across various spacecraft subsystems.
-These experiences and mentors got me working in space robotics where my group works on fundamental engineering science-based know-hows towards realising futuristic space systems/technologies.
+Here, again, my worldview was expanded by Prof. Craig Underwood, who possesses an encyclopaedic knowledge of space missions while also being a `proper’ space engineer with a deep understanding of technologies across various spacecraft subsystems.

 My Research and Pedagogic Philosophy: Tasteful engineering creativity via constructivist experimentation

 My new approach to personal learning and pedagogic growth bears some parallels to Papert’s constructivist philosophy.
-My interpretation of this is that intuition and interest comes from experimenting with new and previously unknown interactive tools, much like a child playing with an ever-expanding collection of toys, to enhance their understanding of the world.
+My interpretation of this is that intuition and interest comes from experimenting with new and previously unknown interactive tools, much like a child playing with an ever-expanding collection of toys, to enhance their understanding of a topic.
 My belief is that this leads to one eventually uncoveringIn some cases, even discovering. their interests, which I see as an important precursor to developing taste.
 I am writing this while reflecting on the efforts of some extraordinary students who, over the Summer of 2024, collectively created an online textbook on Spacecraft Dynamics1 based on previous handwritten lecture notes.

 Footnotes